Aarinola1889/Fashion-MNIST-Classification/README.txt

 ## Files Included
 - Fashion MNIST Classification.py: Python script for running the CNN model.
+- Fashion_mnist classification.R: R script for running the model
 - README.txt: instructions on how to use the code.